Johnny-Taake/TGAntiSpamBot/README.md

   * Trusted users are never interrupted
 * **Automatic Spam Deletion**

-  * Links, mentions, and suspicious entities are removed
+  * Links, mentions, and suspicious entities, messages with many emojis are removed
+  * Links white-listing
 * **Admin Panel**

   * Enable or disable protection per group
+  * Configure protection parameters per group
   * See all chats the bot is present in
 * **Async Queue Processing**